Elk Grove Village, Illinois: Economy

 Elk Grove Village is home to the largest consolidated business park in North America.
 There are nearly 3,600 businesses operating in the Village's 5.9 sqmi business park along the western edge of O'Hare International Airport, employing nearly 100,000 persons.
 In 2018, the business park became the title sponsor of the Bahamas Bowl college football bowl game, making it officially the Makers Wanted Bahamas Bowl after the business park's advertising slogan, "Makers Wanted".

 The Elk Grove business park is home to the largest concentration of manufacturers in the Midwest; the largest concentration of logistic freight companies in the United States, and the second-largest source of manufacturing in Illinois behind only the City of Chicago.
 The village is home to many large data centers which rely upon the convergence of national fiber optic networks and natural gas lines in Elk Grove, which has other strategic advantages for business including the convergence of national fiber optic cables, national gasoline and oil pipelines, and a virtually unlimited supply of fresh water from Lake Michigan.

 Elk Grove Village is home to Alexian Brothers Medical Center (ABMC) hospital, which is the largest employer in the community with over 2,200 workers.
-There are a number of other well-known corporations including Apple Vacations, the American Academy of Pediatrics, Illinois Tool Works (ITW), ADP, CitiGroup, Norman Distribution, Symons, and Pepsi Cola Distribution.
+There are a number of other well-known corporations including Apple Vacations, the American Academy of Pediatrics, Illinois Tool Works (ITW), ADP, CitiGroup, Symons, and Pepsi Cola Distribution.

-In 2014, the city launched a new website to serve as an online oasis for all things business related in the city.
-Current and prospective businesses and real estate professionals can access tools and resources for recruitment resources, work referrals, job requests and more.
-Those that own or work for a business within Elk Grove qualify for a free membership and profile.

 On December 30, 2014, Global Trade Magazine named Elk Grove Village one of America's best cities for global trade.

 Top employers

-According to the village's 2018 Comprehensive Annual Financial Report, the top employers in the village are:
+According to the village's 2022 Annual Comprehensive Financial Report, the top employers in the village are: